adammj/ecg-sleep-staging/docs/index.md

 We demonstrate in our recent [paper](<https://doi.org/10.1016/j.compbiomed.2024.108545>) [[1](#citations)] that it is now possible to score sleep at equivalent performance to expert human-scored polysomnography (PSG) using only ECG.
 Our method offers an inexpensive, automated, and convenient alternative for sleep stage classification—further enhanced by a real-time scoring option.

 We suggest that everyone interested should read the [paper](<https://doi.org/10.1016/j.compbiomed.2024.108545>) to find out more.
-(Make sure to also check out the supplemental—I had too many results for the main text! 😭) However, here's a brief summary figure of our meta-analysis results:
+(Make sure to also check out the supplemental—I had too many results for the main text.)
+However, here's a brief summary figure of our meta-analysis results:

 <div style="text-align: center;">
 <b>Meta-analysis comparison of PSG- and CSG-based sleep staging:</b>